0x444454/look_ma_no_vic/README.md

 # REQUIREMENTS

 - A Commodore 64 Ultimate.
+- A/V output cable (Composite).
+NOTE: HDMI output support is work in progress.
 - Some way to upload the FPGA bitstream (I use Vivado 2025.2 via JTAG).

 # IS THIS SAFE ?